dennis199441/gocity/README.md

 <br>

 ## How to Run <a name="how-to-run"></a>
+### Please make sure the followings before run the application:
-Make sure Docker and Docker Compose are installed on your machine.
+1. Docker and Docker Compose are installed on your machine.
+2. Port 3000, 3306 and 8080 are available on your machine.

 ### Start the database
 1. `cd backend/gocity-database`